highcharts/highcharts-declarations-beta/README.md

-## Installation & Deinstallation
+## Installation, Updates & Deinstallation

 - To install or update this package, use the following command:
   ```sh
   npm install https://github.com/highcharts/highcharts-typescript-beta.git
   ```
   **Note:** This will add declaration files to the highcharts module.
+If you install a new version of Highcharts v6, you have to update this package too.

 - To uninstall this package, use the following command:
   ```sh